 It’s winter, which means if you don’t live in a warm climate or you’re not getting a visit from Global Warming, you may prefer cooking indoors right now.
-We’ve been dealing with freezing rain in the Midwest, so when we were craving a beer-can chicken, we decided to do it in the oven.
+So when we were craving a beer-can chicken, we decided to do it in the oven.

 One of the huge benefits of using your oven instead of your grill is that you can easily change the temperature midway through the cooking process with the touch of a button.
 For this chicken you start in a hot 450-degree oven to help the skin crisp up.
 Then, after 10 minutes, you lower the temperature to 350 degrees to create a cooking environment very similar to a grill set up for indirect grilling.